Monitor Aave events on Arbitrum (no installation needed)

 // Initialize Hypersync client

-const client = HypersyncClient.new({
+const client = new HypersyncClient({

-url: "http://eth.hypersync.xyz", // Change this URL for different networks
+url: "https://eth.hypersync.xyz", // Change this URL for different networks

 });